bertdida/twitter-quote-scraper/README.md

 ## Notes

-- Tweets that are a retweet, reply, has URL or media (image and video) and any emoji are ignored.
+- Tweets that are a retweet, reply, has URL or media (image or video) and any emoji are ignored.
 - This project is highly dependent on regular expression.
 A Tweet should match this pattern to be included: `^[\"\']{0,1}(?P<phrase>[A-Z].\_[\.!?])[\"\']{0,1}\s\_?[-~]\s\*(?P<author>.\*)\$`

 ## Prerequisites